Delhi Cong brings out 'white paper' targeting AAP, BJP; Maken says alliance was a 'mistake' | Politics

 ''Today, this is one of the biggest reasons for the plight of Delhi.
 And I believe that perhaps a mistake has been made again in Delhi by making the alliance, which needs to be rectified,'' he said.

-Along with Maken, and AICC Delhi in-charge Qazi Mohd Nizamuddin, Delhi Congress president Devender Yadav, co-incharges Danish Abrar and Sukhwinder Singh Da NIT RT RT
+Along with Maken, and AICC Delhi in-charge Qazi Mohd Nizamuddin, Delhi Congress president Devender Yadav, co-incharges Danish Abrar and Sukhwinder Singh Danny were also present.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)